-Sun completed the acquisition of High Country Tek ("HCT") in 2011 (see Note 9 to Financial Statements).
-HCT designs and manufactures electronic controllers, which manage the function of electrically actuated valves.
+Sun, through its subsidiary High Country Tek ("HCT"), designs and manufactures electronic controllers, which manage the function of electrically actuated valves.
 HCT's products range from simple one valve, manually adjusted controllers to fully integrated hydraulic control systems managing multiple hydraulic valves as well as other input and output products such as joysticks and displays.
-All controllers are potted and therefore impervious to outside influence making them ideal for mobile, industrial and marine applications.
+All controllers are potted and therefore impervious to outside influence, making them ideal for mobile, industrial and marine applications.

-HCT's products in combination with the Sun product line enable integration at the next level by optimizing manifold valves and electronic controllers into solutions for complete systems or as building blocks for our distributors and direct customers.
+HCT's products in combination with the Sun product line enable integration at the next level by optimizing manifolds, cartridge valves and electronic controllers into solutions for complete systems or as building blocks for our distributors and direct customers.